promiscuous-io/promiscuous/README.md

 bundle exec promiscuous subscribe
 ```

+You should start the subscriber *first*, otherwise the appropriate queues
-From now on, you should see the queue in the RabbitMQ web admin page.
+will not be created.
+From now on, you should see the queue in the RabbitMQ
+web admin page.
 Create a new user in the publisher's rails console with:

 ```ruby
 User.create(:name => 'Yoda')`